panosoft/elm-websocket-client/readme.md

 # Alternative Websocket Effects Manager for Elm

-> Websocket (Client) Effects Manager for Elm programs that allows for more sophisticated higher-level protocols.
-The API requires connections to be explicitly handled by the application.
-This version provides messages when the connection is lost allowing stateful connection protocols to reinitialize their state, e.g. authentication or subscription.
+> Websocket Effects Manager for Elm front-end programs that allows for more sophisticated higher-level protocols.
+It provides a message when the connection is lost allowing clients to employ their own reconnection strategy.

+>For example, when connecting to stateful back-end services, the client may need to re-authenticate or re-subscribe to that service.

 ## Install